Debabrata-Mukherjee/churn_DetRet/README.md

 # churn_DetRet
-Telecom Customer Churn Detection and Retention
+Telecom Customer Churn Detection and Retention.\n
 The model is accurate enough to give 80% correct results in testing phase.

 # Requisites